This article is an announcement of new functionality.

 A full description of the new functionality will be provided in the documentation for the appropriate version.

 For a complete list of changes in the new version, see the v8Update.htm file.

 Planned for mobile platform version 8.3.18

-At the moment, the only method to start a mobile application created on 1C:Enterprise mobile platform (or 1C:Enteprise mobile client) without clicking the application icon directly is through PUSH or a local notification.
+At the moment, the only way to start a mobile application created on 1C:Enterprise mobile platform (or 1C:Enterprise mobile client) without clicking the application icon directly is through PUSH or a local notification.

-This feature may be required to solve various problems of mobile application integration (both external applications and services with 1C mobile applications, and 1C mobile applications with each other).
+This feature may be required to solve various issues of mobile application integration (both external applications and services with 1C mobile applications, and 1C mobile applications with each other).

 In particular, there will be new features: